 - Duffy + Fulginiti obtained a $2,900,000 settlement on behalf of an undocumented construction worker who was injured when the scaffold he was working on tipped over.

 - In Baird, Duffy + Fulginiti secured a $2,350,000 settlement for a union glazier who became permanently disabled when he had to dive to get out of the way of a crate of glass being unloaded by a crane.

-- In a confidential settlement, Duffy + Fulginiti recovered $1,750,000 in a complicated wrongful death case involving a workplace accident and negligently maintained equipment.
-The defense argued the equipment that exploded was maintained by the decedent’s employer and any failures associated with the equipment were not their responsibility.
-The case settled following unsuccessful Motions for Summary Judgment and a lengthy mediation.
+- Duffy + Fulginiti recovered $1,750,000 in a complicated wrongful death case involving a workplace accident and negligently maintained equipment.
+The defense argued that the equipment that exploded was maintained by the decedent’s employer and any failures associated with that equipment were not the responsibility of the decedent.
+The case settled following unsuccessful motions for summary judgment and a lengthy mediation.

 - In Kee, Duffy + Fulginiti obtained a $1,500,000 settlement for a union plumber who fell through a rotted floor during a commercial construction project.
 While Mr. Kee fell only 2 feet, he suffered bilateral shoulder injuries resulting in his inability to continue work as a union plumber.

 - A policy limits settlement of $1,160,000 was obtained for a contractor who was visiting a construction project and fell from steps that collapsed beneath his weight.
 While the plaintiff was self-employed and his income increased after the accident, Duffy + Fulginiti was able to obtain full policy limits from the contractor, as well as a recovery from the out-of-possession homeowners.